microsoft/TemplateStudio/docs/templates.md

 Creating composable templates is like when you are developing software and try to generalize something; it fits within the 80-20 rule, meaning that the 80% of the code is common among the callers and easy to be generalized, but the 20% have more dependencies, specific details, etc. and, by the way, it is more complex to be generalized.
 Considering this, we have two groups of templates in the repository:

 1. **Standard templates**: *the 80 part*, these templates are the common part of the source code, corresponding with the shared source code for projects, pages and features.
-This templates live in the `Projects`, `Pages` or `Features` folders of our Templates repository.
+This templates live in the `Projects`, `Pages`, `Features`, `Services` and `Testing` folders of our Templates repository.
 Through the wizard, a user can select which project type, which pages and which features wants, those selections can be shown as a user adding items to a "generation basket".
 1. **Composition templates**: *the 20 part*, these templates are thought to include the specific details required by a concrete template (a page or feature) which is going to be generated in a certain context.
 The context is determined by the combination of project type and framework selected by the user.
 Required composition templates are added to the "generation basket" automatically by the `Composer`.
 The composition templates live in the project `_composition` folder of the Templates repository.

 The structure of files and folders within the `_composition` folder is just for organization, to exactly determine which *composition templates* are required to be added to the generation basket, the `Composer` evaluates all the templates available in the `_composition` folder, applying the **composition filter** defined in the `template.json` file (tag `wts.compositionFilter`).
 All the templates with composition filters resulting in positive matches are added to the generation basket.
 The following is a sample of composition filter.